User Reference#

 Do not use, deprecated.

 The k_shortest_paths function has moved to the routing module.
-Calling it via the distance module will raise an error in a future release.
+Calling it via the distance module will raise an error in the v2.0.0 release.

 path (list) – a generator of k shortest paths ordered by total weight. each path is a list of node IDs.